 The CA-MPO updated its Title VI and Environmental Justice Plan (approved May 2016) to assist in meeting federal requirements for engaging minority, low-income, and limited English-speaking populations.
-TJPDC last updated the Public Participation Plan in September of 2016, and conducted a review and made minor revisions in FY2020.
-TJPDC and local staff will participate in and help develop community events and educational forums such as workshops, neighborhood meetings, local media, and the MPO web page.
-Staff will also participate in and act upon training efforts to improve outreach to underserved communities, such as low-income households, people with disabilities, minority groups, and limited English-speaking populations.
+TJPDC last updated the Public Participation Plan in September of 2016, and conducted a review and made minor revisions in FY2020 and in the first quarter of FY2021.
+Based on feedback received during the open comment period, there was interest a more robust overhaul of the Public Participation Plan.

-- Revised/updated Title VI/Environmental Justice Plan; - Revised/updated Public Participation Plan; - Increase participation from underserved communities; - Provide proper and adequate notice of public participation activities; - Provide reasonable access to information about transportation issues and processes in paper and electronic media; - Demonstrate responsiveness to public input received during transportation planning processes; and, - Pursue design and funding for a mobile community engagement bus.
+- Revised/updated Title VI/Environmental Justice Plan; - Revised/updated Public Participation Plan; - Increase participation from underserved communities; - Provide proper and adequate notice of public participation activities; and - Provide reasonable access to information about transportation issues and processes in paper and electronic media;